Bogotá

-Bogotá (/ˌboʊɡəˈtɑː/, also /ˌbɒɡ-/, /ˈboʊɡətɑː/, /es/), officially Bogotá, Distrito Capital, abbreviated Bogotá, D.C., and formerly known as Santa Fe de Bogotá (/es/; lit.
-'Holy Faith of Bogotá') during the Spanish Imperial period and between 1991 and 2000, is the capital and largest city of Colombia.
+Bogotá (/ˌboʊɡəˈtɑː/, also /ˌbɒɡ-/, /ˈboʊɡətɑː/, /es/) (Note: Officially Bogotá, Distrito Capital, abbreviated Bogotá, D.C., and formerly known as Santa Fe de Bogotá (Note: The 1991 Constitution of Colombia refers to Bogotá as the Capital District of Bogotá (Distrito Capital de Bogotá) in Article 176, as Santa Fe de Bogotá in Article 324, as the Capital District of Santa Fe de Bogotá (Distrito Capital de Santa Fe de Bogotá) in Transitional Article 41, and simply as Bogotá in Article 322.) (/es/; lit.
+'Holy Faith of Bogotá') during the Spanish Imperial period and between 1991 and 2000.) is the capital and largest city of Colombia.
 The city is administered as the Capital District, as well as the capital of, though not politically part of, the surrounding department of Cundinamarca.
 Bogotá is a territorial entity of the first order, with the same administrative status as the departments of Colombia.
-It is the main political, economic, administrative, industrial, cultural, aeronautical, technological, scientific, medical and educational center of the country and northern South America.
+It is the main political, economic, administrative, industrial, cultural, aeronautical, technological, scientific, medical, educational and airport center of the country and northern South America.

 Bogotá was founded as the capital of the New Kingdom of Granada on 6 August 1538 by Spanish conquistador Gonzalo Jiménez de Quesada after a harsh expedition into the Andes conquering the Muisca, the indigenous inhabitants of the Altiplano.
 Santafé (its name after 1540) became the seat of the government of the Spanish Royal Audiencia of the New Kingdom of Granada (created in 1550), and then after 1717 it was the capital of the Viceroyalty of New Granada.
 After the Battle of Boyacá on 7 August 1819, Bogotá became the capital of the independent nation of Gran Colombia.
 It was Simón Bolívar who rebaptized the city with the name of Bogotá, as a way of honoring the Muisca people and as an emancipation act towards the Spanish crown.
 Hence, since the Viceroyalty of New Granada's independence from the Spanish Empire and during the formation of present-day Colombia, Bogotá has remained the capital of this territory.